damianhakert/damianhakert.github.io/source/_posts/2015-01-03-the-hardware-that-powers-100k-git-repos.markdown

 We had to explore alternatives to AWS.

 100k repositories take up several terabytes, so storage capabilities are important.
-Since we use git, the storage needs to be a one disk volume filesystem, rather than object storage (such as S3).
+Since we use git, the storage needs to be a single filesystem, rather than object storage (such as S3).
 We want to be able to expand storage with ease.
 Furthermore, thousands of people pushing and pulling their code will put a strain on the CPU.